-The children also practise reading (and spelling) what we call ‘tricky words’ (we call them Red Words), such as ‘once,’ ‘have,’ ‘said’ and ‘where’.
+The children also practise reading (and spelling) tricky words (we call them Red Words), such as ‘once,’ ‘have,’ ‘said’ and ‘where’.

-The teachers read to the children, too, so the children get to know all sorts of stories, poetry and information books.
+High quality story times are planned each day so the children get to enjoy a range of exciting stories, poetry and information books.
 They learn many more words this way and it also helps to develop their writing.

 How are the Read, Write, Inc. sessions organised?

-Children in Reception and Year One are split into four groups per year group (children usually stay in their own year groups) and have a daily Read, Write, Inc. phonics lesson that lasts for 30 minutes.
-Children usually work through the scheme by the end of Year One or by the end of the first term in Year Two.
-Children then move onto reading and comprehension groups which take place three times per week.
-By the end of Year 2, the majority of children are fluent readers with the best chance of success in the KS1 tests.
+Children are usually split into groups across their year group and have a daily Read, Write, Inc. lesson.
+Children usually work through the scheme by the end of the second term in Year Two.
+Children then move onto reading a range of book banded books.
+By the end of Year 2 we aim for the majority of children to become fluent readers.

-All our staff have been trained to teach reading in the way we do it in this school, following the Read, Write, Inc. method.
+All our staff have been trained to teach phonics and reading following the Read, Write, Inc. Phonics Scheme.
 We believe that it is very important that all the teachers and teaching assistants work in the same way.
-Senior teachers watch other teachers teaching to make sure that the children are learning in the way that we want them to learn.
+Weekly coaching sessions, using a Read, Write, Inc. training portal ensures that staff have up to date knowledge and skills of how to teach the programme.

 How will I know how well my child is doing?

 Children are assessed and grouped according to their phonic knowledge by the Phonics Manager, Mrs Brown.
-Children are then re-assessed every six to eight weeks.
+Children in Reception are assessed by our Early Years Lead, Mrs Cundick.
+Children are then re-assessed approximately every six weeks.
 Ongoing assessment means that groups can be adjusted to ensure the best possible progress for each child.
 Each child reads books that best matches their phonic knowledge.
 Assessment quickly identifies any child who is falling behind the programme’s pace so that targeted support can be given immediately.
 In the summer term, the government asks us to do a phonics check of all the Year 1 children.
 Further information about the check can be found at the bottom of this page.